Black Holes and WIMPs: All or Nothing or Something Else

 \section{Thermal Production of WIMPs}

-In the following, we assume that WIMPs make up their own antiparticles and that Maxwell-Boltzmann statistics suffices in describing the distribution of the particles.
+In the following, we assume that WIMPs are their own antiparticles and that Maxwell-Boltzmann statistics suffices in describing the distribution of the particles.
 At temperatures much higher than the WIMP mass $m_{\chi}$, the production of WIMPs in the primordial plasma of the early Universe proceeds through particle-antiparticle collisions, with rate

-Here, $\sigma$ is the WIMP annihilation cross section, $v$ is the WIMP relative velocity, angle brackets denote an average over the WIMP thermal distribution (th), and $n$ is the WIMP number density of value $n_{\rm eq}$ at chemical equilibrium.
+Here, $\sigma$ is the WIMP annihilation cross section, $v$ is the WIMP relative velocity, angle brackets denote an average over the WIMP thermal distribution (th), and $n$ is the WIMP number density, with the value $n_{\rm eq}$ for chemical equilibrium.
 In more detail, the yield $Y \equiv n / s$ in terms of the entropy density $s$, evolves as~\citep{Lee:1977ua, Steigman:1979kw}

-where $Y_{\rm eq} \equiv n_{\rm eq}/s$ and the independent variable $x \equiv m_{\chi}/T$ is inversely proportional to the plasma temperature $T$.
-This expression assumes the conservation of entropy in a comoving volume throughout its whole range of applicability.
-This equation can be solved numerically with the initial condition $Y = Y_{\rm eq}$ at $x \approx 1$ to obtain the present yield $Y_{0}$ and the WIMP relic density,
+where $Y_{\rm eq} \equiv n_{\rm eq} / s$ and the independent variable $x \equiv m_{\chi} / T$ is inversely proportional to the plasma temperature $T$.
+This equation assumes the conservation of entropy in a comoving volume throughout its range of applicability.
+It can be solved numerically with the initial condition $Y = Y_{\rm eq}$ at $x \approx 1$ to obtain the present yield $Y_{0}$ and the WIMP relic density,